enlightenedpie/dexter/README.md

 To run the app:
 `npm start`

+NOTE: The error 'Error: ENOENT: no such file or directory, open 'secret.txt'' will appear when you attempt to run the site without creating a secret.txt file, which will contain the mongo database password and the Vimeo API token.
+These have been sent to Dave from Gabe under an email with the subject: "Dexter Passwords."

+ALSO NOTE that in git the current site is under the MONGO branch, not Master.

 This web application runs on a node.js, uses the express web application framework, Vue as a front end two-way data binding framework, and express-Vue to allow information to be passed easily from express to Vue.
 It is intended to be used with a non-relational database such as MongoDB, and to take full advantage of a JavaScript Everywhere programming